slowmonkey/slowmonkey.github.io/_posts/2019-04-08-code-comments.md

 title: "Code Comments"
 categories: [best-practices]
 tags: [coding-standards]
+excerpt: Guiding principles for code comments
 ---

 Code comments in code should generally be avoided.
 I mostly prefer self documenting code that removes the need for code comments.

 However for the occasions that you do require code comments I prefer to write code comments surrounded by new lines/empty spaces.

 What does this mean?

 Don't write code comments that are adjacent to code.

 **Example:**

 ``` c#